 Lawrence J. Zweifach is a litigation partner in Gibson, Dunn & Crutcher’s New York office.
-Mr. Zweifach is a highly experienced trial lawyer with a diverse litigation practice.
-He has extensive experience handling civil and criminal matters, including securities, antitrust, SEC, PCAOB, and CFTC enforcement investigations and litigation, FCPA matters, corporate governance, internal investigations, white collar criminal defense, and complex commercial litigation.
+Mr. Zweifach is a nationally recognized trial lawyer and a Fellow in the American College of Trial Lawyers.
+He has extensive experience handling civil and criminal matters, including securities, antitrust, SEC, PCAOB, and CFTC enforcement investigations and litigation, corporate governance, internal investigations, white collar criminal defense, and complex commercial litigation.
 He regularly defends parallel proceedings that include shareholder class actions, derivative lawsuits, regulatory investigations, state attorney general investigations and federal grand jury investigations.

 Mr. Zweifach has tried cases involving a wide variety of areas, including securities, accounting, auditing, RICO, mail and wire fraud, tax and bankruptcy, as well as contract, corporate control and partnership disputes.
 His experience includes numerous high-profile criminal cases that he tried during his nine years as a federal prosecutor at the United States Attorney’s Office for the Eastern District of New York, where he was Chief of the Criminal Division.
 He has represented a broad spectrum of clients, including public and private corporations, public accounting firms, investment banks, boards of directors, special committees, audit committees, corporate officers and directors, banks, investment advisors, hedge funds, mutual funds and broker-dealers.

-Chambers USA: America’s Leading Lawyers for Business 2012 ranked Mr. Zweifach among the top Securities Regulatory and Enforcement Attorneys in the country and among New York’s leading Securities Litigators.
-In addition, Mr. Zweifach has been recognized in Euromoney’s Guide to the World’s Leading White Collar Crime Lawyers for 2012 and in The International Who’s Who of Business Crime Defense Lawyers.
+Chambers USA: America’s Leading Lawyers for Business ranked Mr. Zweifach among the top Securities Enforcement lawyers in the country and among New York’s leading Securities Litigators.
+In addition, Mr. Zweifach has been recognized in Euromoney’s Guide to the World’s Leading White Collar Crime Lawyers, The Legal 500, The International Who’s Who of Business Crime Defense Lawyers and The International Who’s Who of Investigations Lawyers & Forensic Experts.
 He is also a Fellow of the Litigation Counsel of America, a trial lawyer honor society, and a recipient of the New York City Bar Association’s Thurgood Marshall Award for his pro bono defense of capital cases.

 The following matters are representative of Mr. Zweifach’s broad litigation practice:

-- Successfully represented UBS AG in class action litigation and investigations involving the alleged manipulation of LIBOR.
+- Represents UBS AG in Multi-District Litigation involving the alleged manipulation of LIBOR and other interest rate benchmarks.

 - Trial counsel for Visa U.S.A. in a nationwide federal antitrust class action brought on behalf of all retail merchants that accept Visa cards, alleging that Visa illegally tied acceptance of Visa debit cards to acceptance of Visa credit cards.
 At the time of the litigation, the case was the largest private treble damage action in U.S. history.